brwang04-MAML/learning-demand-dashboard/README.md

 ## Licence

 Released under the [MIT Licence](https://choosealicense.com/licenses/mit/).
 The underlying source material — Coursera's and Upwork's published reports — remains theirs; this project cites it rather than reproducing it.

+## Disclaimer
+This is a personal project, built to learn GitHub and Claude and to express personal opinions based on past experience.
+The observations about institutional course development reflect my own professional experience and are not descriptions of any specific organisation.
+Views expressed here are my own and not those of any current or former employer.

+The scoring is judgement-based, as set out in docs/METHODOLOGY.md.
+Nothing here is professional advice, and no topic on this dashboard has been validated with real buyers.